kraftvaerk/kraftvaerk.umbraco.headless.cachekeys/README.md

 ## What it does

-This package traverses the properties of your content and adds any dependency as a cache-key to the Content Delivery Api response.
+This package traverses the properties of your content and ad s any dependency as a cache-key to the Content Delivery Api response.

 If you tag or cache your pages with the resolved keys, and invalidate pages containing any of the keys, you should have a very snappy website without invalidating too much of your front-end on publish.